 Justice Samuel Alito did his best to explain to his colleagues that banning all distinctions would lead to forcing a Muslim group to admit anti-Muslims.
 Antonin Scalia made the Democrats-joining-the-Republican Club analogy, and added, “to require this Christian society to allow atheists not just to join, but to conduct Bible classes, right?
 That’s crazy.”

 God bless Justice Scalia.
 This one seems like a slam dunk, based on the association question alone.
-But a core issue – the conflation of morality with bigotry – still needs revisiting in the manner that Scalia addressed it in Lawrence v.
-Texas (2003) ::
+But a core issue – the conflation of morality with bigotry – still needs revisiting in the manner that Scalia addressed it in

 “Today’s opinion is the product of a Court, which is the product of a law-profession culture that has largely signed on to the so-called homosexual agenda… It is clear from this that the Court has taken sides in the culture war, departing from its role of assuring, as neutral observer, that the democratic rules of engagement are observed.”

 To raise moral concerns is to guarantee public scorn.
-In the 1960s, Tom Wolfe noted that the Upper East Side (and Hollywood) liberals suppressed any mention of communism’s atrocities by making it a
+In the 1960s, Tom Wolfe noted that the Upper East Side (and Hollywood) liberals suppressed any mention of communism’s atrocities by making it a breach of etiquette to be anti-communist.
+You could be anti-Nazi, but not anti-communist, which is why only a handful of films were made with communists as the villains, unlike the ubiquitous Nazis.

 A similar phenomenon has occurred regarding sexual morality.
 In After the Ball, a 1989 strategy manual written by two Harvard-trained public relations experts, gay activists were urged to enforce “jamming,” that is, to make someone ashamed for even having a particular thought by delivering a swift and severe public penalty for expressing it.
 They correctly perceived that: